mat-0/uk.thechels.cod/_pages/flood-warnings.md

 - High river levels today may lead to flooding.
 Flooding is possible on 09 December 2025 .
 Flooding may affect low lying land and roads along the River Wye from Hay on Wye to Ross on Wye.
 Other locations affected may include the A438 between Letton & Willersey, Byford, Bredwardine & Hereford.
 Road closures & diversions on the A438 may be in force.
 Predicted peaks:- Hay on Wye 2.8m to 3.2m on 09/12 PM, Bredwardine 4.7m to 5.2m on 09/12 PM, Belmont 4.6m to 5.0m on 10/12 AM, Old Wye Bridge 4.2m to 4.6m on 10/12 AM, Mordiford 4.6m to 5.0m on 10/12 AM, Ross on Wye 3.9m to 4.4m on 10/12 PM.
 We are closely monitoring the situation .
 Take care and avoid walking, cycling or driving through flood water .
 This message will be updated by 10:00AM on 10 December 2025 or as the situation changes.

 - Flood alert: Rivers in the Forest of Dean
-- Rising river levels today may lead to flooding.

-Flooding is possible on 09 December 2025.
+- High river levels today may lead to flooding.
+Flooding is possible on 10 December 2025.

 Flooding may affect low lying land and roads adjacent to the river from Gloucester to Chepstow.
 Other locations that may be affected include Westbury and Lydney.

+Further rainfall is forecast over the next 48 hours which may see river levels rise further.
 We are closely monitoring the situation.

 Take care and avoid walking, cycling or driving through flood water.

-This message will be updated by 9:00AM on 10 December 2025 or as the situation changes.
+This message will be updated by 9:00AM on 11 December 2025 or as the situation changes.

 - Flood alert: River Wye in Gloucestershire
 - High river levels on this evening may lead to flooding.
 Flooding is possible on 09 December 2025 .
 Flooding may affect low lying land and roads along the River Wye.
 Predicted peaks:- Ross on Wye 3.9 to 4.4m Wed PM 10/12 AM.
 We are closely monitoring the situation .
 Take care and avoid walking, cycling or driving through flood water .
 This message will be updated by 10:00AM on 10 December 2025 or as the situation changes.

 - Flood alert: River Severn in Worcestershire
 - High river levels today may lead to flooding.
+Flooding is possible on 10 December 2025.

 Flooding may affect low lying land & roads adjacent to the river from Highley to Tewkesbury; including Dog Lane Bewdley, Stourport, Diglis & Hylton Road towpath.
 Flooded drains affect the racecourse & Worcester CCG.
 PLP should be installed.
 New St Gate closed at Upton upon Severn.

 Predicted peaks:-

-Bewdley 2.9m to 3.2m Friday morning, 12/12/25.
+Bewdley 3.4m to 3.9m Friday, 12/12/25.

-Worcester 3.5 to 4.0m Friday evening, 12/12/25.
+Worcester 4.2m to 4.7m Saturday, 13/12/25.

-Diglis 3.1m to 3.6m Friday evening, 12/12/25.
+Diglis 4.0m to 4.4m Saturday, 13/12/25.

-Kempsey Yacht Club 5.5m to 6.0m Friday evening, 12/12/25.
+Kempsey Yacht Club 6.0m to 6.5m Saturday, 13/12/25.

-Saxons Lode 3.9m to 4.4m Saturday morning, 13/12/25.
+Saxons Lode 4.4m to 4.9m Saturday, 13/12/25.

 Further rainfall is forecast over the next 48 hours which may see river levels rise further.
 We are closely monitoring the situation.

 Take care and avoid walking, cycling or driving through flood water.

-This message will be updated by 9:00AM on 10 December 2025 or as the situation changes.
+This message will be updated by 9:00AM on 11 December 2025 or as the situation changes.

 - Flood warning: River Severn at Severn Ham, Tewkesbury
 - High river levels are expected to cause flooding today.
-Flooding is expected on 09 December 2025.
+Flooding is expected on 10 December 2025.

 Flooding may affect property and roads around Mill Avon Riverside including minor roads at Tirley, Chaceley, Hasfield, Hawbridge, Lower Lode, Ashleworth, Deerhurst, Wainlode and Apperley.

-Predicted peaks:-
+Predicted peak:-

-Mythe 3.5m to 4.0m Saturday morning, 13/12/25.
+Mythe 3.7m to 4.1m Saturday, 13/12/25.

 Further rainfall is forecast over the next 48 hours which may see river levels rise further.
 We are closely monitoring the situation.

 Take care and avoid walking, cycling or driving through flood water.

-This message will be updated by 10:00AM on 10 December 2025 or as the situation changes.
+This message will be updated by 10:00AM on 11 December 2025 or as the situation changes.

 - Warning no longer in force: Severn Estuary at Severn Beach
 - There is no longer a threat of flooding, though standing water and debris may still remain.